Is your schedule out of control?

 Don't do it

-3. If you have a hard time identifying urgent and important tasks, make a list of everything you did at the end of the day and assess the value of that work.
+- If you have a hard time identifying urgent and essential tasks, make a list of everything you did at the end of the day and assess the value of that work.

 Time Management Mistake #4: Procrastination

-Just like we are wired to do urgent tasks first, we are wired to put off unpleasant tasks.
+Just as we are wired to tackle urgent tasks first, we are also wired to put off unpleasant tasks.
 And like "The Mere Urgency Effect," researchers have identified why we procrastinate.
 Yes, people study this stuff.
 "Procrastination is an emotion regulation problem, not a time management problem," said Dr. Tim Pychyl, who works with the Procrastination Research Group at Carleton University in Ottawa.

 Call it what you want.
 Procrastination ruins productivity.
 Pychyl and his group call procrastination "the primacy of short-term mood repair … over the longer-term pursuit of intended actions."
-"Short-term mood repair" means we get a short-term mood boost of relief when we let ourselves off the hook.
+"Short-term mood repair" refers to the temporary relief we experience when we let ourselves off the hook.

 We also get a boost from completing easy, more trivial tasks.
 Knocking easy work off your to-do list first thing feels good.
-But it also uses up the time of day when most people are at their peak energy and productivity zone.
+But it also uses up the time of day when most people are at their peak in terms of energy and productivity.
 You know how it goes.
 Eventually, you feel guilty, stressed, and anxious when you procrastinate.

 What to Do Instead

-2. Start small.
+- Start small.
 Eat the frog's leg first.
-Sometimes getting started on a dreaded task shows you that it is not so hard, and you get it done.
+Sometimes, getting started on a dreaded task reveals that it is not as hard as you thought, and you get it done.

-3. Ask for help or training.
-If you feel like you don't have the right skills for your work, ask a coworker for tips or take a course to build your confidence.
+- Ask for help or training.
+If you feel like you don't have the right skills for your job, ask a coworker for advice or consider taking a course to build your confidence.

 Time Management Mistake #5: Doing Everything Yourself

 There are only 24 hours in a day.
 That will not change.
-That means there is only so much you can do yourself.
+That means there is only so much you can do on your own.
 Trying to do everything will limit your productivity and your career and business growth.

 Here are the reasons executives give for doing everything themselves, according to the Society for Human Resources Management:

-• You are a perfectionist and don't trust others to care as much as you do about quality.
+- You are a perfectionist and don't trust others to care as much about quality as you do.

 If you insist on doing everything yourself, your business will be limited to the time you can spend on it.
-You also end up paying yourself to do tasks you could outsource at a lower cost.
+You also end up paying yourself to do tasks that could be outsourced at a lower cost.

 A survey of 10,000 workers by Asana found that they spend more than half their time doing busy work instead of their core responsibilities.
-Asana calls this "work about work" instead of "work on work."
+Asana refers to this as "work about work" rather than "work on work."
 Work about work is stuff like:

 What to Do Instead

 Delegate.
 "I would never have achieved what I did without learning the art of delegation," Virgin founder Richard Branson said.
-If you are trying to do everything yourself, odds are you are not very good at delegating.
+If you are trying to do everything yourself, you're likely not very good at delegating.
 Here are some tips to help you get started.

-1. Use the Eisenhower Matrix to identify those urgent but not important tasks.
+- Use the Eisenhower Matrix to identify those tasks that are both urgent and important.

-2. Automate what you can.
-Use software to automate tasks like responses to online forms.
+- Automate what you can.
+Utilize software to automate tasks such as responding to online forms.

-3. Hire a virtual assistant.
-A part-time remote assistant can do many administrative tasks Asana calls work about work at a much lower cost than paying yourself to do those tasks.
+- Hire a virtual assistant.
+A part-time remote assistant can do many administrative tasks.
+Asana allows you to outsource work at a much lower cost than paying yourself to do those tasks.

 Supercharge Your Productivity